-Many programs are offered with a variety of specializations directly related to positions in the medical field, such as women's health, molecular medicine, pharmacology, aging and neuroscience, medical nutrition science, behavioral medicine or clinical investigation; some specializations require completion of a dual degree.
-Some are 1-year programs; others add a second year of supervised research.
-A bachelor's degree, among other admission requirements, is necessary to enter medical science graduate degree programs.
+Many medical science master's programs are offered with a variety of specializations directly related to positions in the medical field, such as women's health, molecular medicine, pharmacology, aging and neuroscience, medical nutrition science, behavioral medicine or clinical investigation; some specializations require completion of a dual degree.

-All programs require a bachelor's degree, which can be in any field of study as long as the applicant took enough undergraduate courses in science and math, like biology, chemistry and physics.
+All programs require a bachelor's degree in any field of study, as long as the applicant took enough undergraduate courses in science and math.
 Schools may require an overall GPA of at least 3.0 plus a grade of 3.0 for all science courses.
-For those students entering the pre-professional programs, admission requires the MCAT, and some schools require scores ranging from 24-27.
+For those students entering the pre-professional programs, admission requires the MCAT.
 Some schools may allow students entering the research track programs to take either the MCAT or GRE to satisfy admission criteria.

 The purpose of the program dictates the courses.
-However, all of these degrees are built around a core of science courses that include most, if not all, of the following classes on an advanced level:
+All of these degrees are built around a core of science courses that include most of the following classes on an advanced level:

 - Biochemistry and cell biology